smart-researchteam/smart-researchteam.github.io/content/home/students.md

 +++
 # Students widget.
 # This widget displays all students from `content/student/`.
+headless = true  # This file represents a page section.

 date = "2017-11-01T00:00:00"
-draft = false
+active = false  # Activate this widget? true/false

-title = "Thesis"
+title = "Students"
-subtitle = "Ph.D. & M.Sc."
+subtitle = "Supervision"
 widget = "students"

 # Order that this section will appear in.
 weight = 55

 # View.
-# Customize how projects are displayed.
+# Customize how students are displayed.
 # Legend: 0 = list, 1 = cards.
 view = 0